How to Secure Pallet Racking

 Make a Plan

-Before installing your warehouse racking system, have a design plan in place.
-If your warehouse is large enough, you might consider working with an engineer to determine the best way to use the space.
+Have a design in place before installing your warehouse racking system.
+If your warehouse is large enough, consider working with an engineer to determine the best way to use the space.
 As you draft your initial plan, consider the following:

-You should also have an ongoing training plan in place to teach workers and management the proper way to use pallet racking.
-Improper use of a pallet rack could result in serious injury and loss of product.
-Train all current employees on proper storage procedures, including how to store and secure items on the racks, how to retrieve items manually or with a forklift and any unsafe actions they should avoid engaging in when near the storage racks.
-This training plan should include instructions for maintaining the weight limit on each rack and avoiding overhang.
+While you can take every possible measure to ensure workplace safety, your team should also know how to avoid hazards.
+Have an ongoing training plan to teach workers and management how to use pallet racking.
+Your training program should cover proper storage procedures, including how to store and secure items on the racks, retrieve items manually or with a forklift and any unsafe actions they should avoid when near the storage racks.
+In addition, ensure your workers have access to the instructions for maintaining the weight limit on each rack and avoiding overhang.

-For a more streamlined process, implement a labeling and records system.
-Label each storage rack with durable labeling material, so it is easier to find and retrieve the goods there.
+Implement a labeling and records system to streamline your process.
+Label each storage rack with durable labeling material, making finding and retrieving the goods there easier.
 Keep a record system of any incidents, concerns or suggestions from workers.
-There should also be a warning and consequence system in place for workers who fail to use pallet racks responsibly.
+A warning and consequence system should also be in place for workers who fail to use pallet racks responsibly.

-Each new employee should be trained on these procedures, and training should be updated and reengaged as any changes or issues arise.
+Ensure you train each new employee on these procedures and update or reengage training as any changes or challenges arise.

 Follow Manufacturer Instructions

-These manufacturer instructions are where you will find specific requirements and recommendations for how to secure pallet racking to the floor, including the best method for anchoring and what supplies you should use.
+These manufacturer instructions are where you will find specific requirements and recommendations for securing pallet racking to the floor, including the best method for anchoring and what supplies you need.

 Tighten Fittings

-Once your racking system is installed, take time to tighten all fittings and anchors — including those on the beams, floor racks and decking — before you begin using racks for storage.
-This final step will cover any areas that may have been neglected during the initial installation.
-Make a point to inspect and tighten these same fittings regularly, as they may loosen as the products are moved on and off of the racks each day.
+Once you’ve installed your racking system, tighten all fittings and anchors — including those on the beams, floor racks and decking — before you begin using racks for storage.
+This final step will cover any areas you may have overlooked during the initial installation.
+Make a point to inspect and tighten these same fittings regularly, as they may loosen as your team moves product on and off of the racks each day.

-Consider installing pallet rack accessories that can protect your system and minimize how often you need to repair or replace parts.
+Consider installing pallet rack accessories to protect your system and minimize how often you need to repair or replace parts.

 Inspecting Your Pallet Rack Systems for Security